Road-trip on the Côte d’Azur

 Leaving Bar sur Loup, I start my road trip by going to Nice to the flower market on Cours Saleya.
 It is classified by the National Council of Culinary Arts among the exceptional markets of France.

-Then, we head into the small streets of this neighborhood that the people of Nice call “le babazouk”.
+Then, we go into the small streets of this district that the people of Nice call “the babazouk”.
 It’s the Vieux-Nice.
 There, I like to go for a walk at Place Rosseti, enjoy the freshness of the streets, admire the buildings with their Italian-inspired ocher facades, go to Place St François to see the traditional fish market, then meditate at the Ste Réparate Cathedral .

-At midday, I can take a break on one of the famous blue chairs of the Promenade des Anglais or from the Quai desUnis and look at the sea while tasting a portion of pissaladière purchased from a certified merchant “Cuisine Nissarde”“, then a part of chard pie (never as good as the one made by my grandfather from Nice, Odon Cleri).
+At noon, I can take a break on one of the famous blue chairs on the Promenade des Anglais or the Quai des États-Unis and look out to sea while enjoying a slice of pissaladière bought from a merchant labeled “Cuisine Nissarde“, then a slice of chard pie (never as good as the one my grandfather from Nice, Odon Cleri, used to make).

 Then, I take a detour to Port-Lympia and its colorful 18th century houses with Sardinian architecture.